-In March 2016, we entered into an agreement with Biologix FZCo, or Biologix, to register and commercialize Vascepa in several Middle Eastern and North African countries.
-Under the terms of the distribution agreement, we granted to Biologix a non-exclusive license to use our trademarks in connection with the importation, distribution, promotion, marketing and sale of Vascepa in the Middle East and North Africa territory.
-Biologix obtained approval of Vascepa in Lebanon on March 2018, in United Arab Emirates on July 2018 and in Qatar in January 2020.
-Vascepa was launched in Lebanon and the United Arab Emirates on June 2018 and February 2019, respectively.
-Vascepa is under registration in additional countries in the MENA region.
-Commercialization across the Middle East and North Africa is subject to similar risks as in the China Territory.
+In March 2016, we entered into an agreement with Biologix FZCo, or Biologix, to register and commercialize VASCEPA in several Middle Eastern and North African countries.
+Under the terms of the distribution agreement, we granted to Biologix a non-exclusive license to use our trademarks in connection with the importation, distribution, promotion, marketing and sale of VASCEPA in the Middle East and North Africa territory.
+Biologix obtained approval of VASCEPA in Lebanon in March 2018, in United Arab Emirates in July 2018 and in Qatar in January 2020.
+VASCEPA was launched in Lebanon and the United Arab Emirates in June 2018 and February 2019, respectively.
+VASCEPA is under registration in additional countries in the MENA region.
+Commercialization across the Middle East and North Africa is subject to similar risks as in the China Territory, and has been negatively impacted by COVID-19 and the destabilized local economy in Saudi Arabia in the second quarter of 2020.

-In September 2017, we entered into an agreement with HLS Therapeutics Inc., or HLS, to register, commercialize and distribute Vascepa in Canada.
+In September 2017, we entered into an agreement with HLS Therapeutics Inc., or HLS, to register, commercialize and distribute VASCEPA in Canada.
 Under the agreement, HLS is responsible for regulatory and commercialization activities and associated costs.
-Amarin is responsible for providing assistance towards local filings, supplying finished product under negotiated supply terms, maintaining intellectual property, and continuing the development and funding of REDUCE-IT-related activities.
-In December 2019, Vascepa was approved for use in Canada to reduce the risk of cardiovascular events in statin-treated patients with elevated triglycerides, who are at high risk of cardiovascular events due to established cardiovascular disease, or diabetes, and at least one other cardiovascular risk factor.
+Amarin is responsible for providing assistance towards local filings, supplying finished product under negotiated supply terms, maintaining intellectual property, and continuing the development and funding of REDUCE-IT related activities.
+In December 2019, VASCEPA was approved for use in Canada to reduce the risk of cardiovascular events in statin-treated patients with elevated triglycerides, who are at high risk of cardiovascular events due to established cardiovascular disease, or diabetes, and at least one other cardiovascular risk factor.
 In January 2020, HLS obtained an extended regulatory exclusivity designation.
-In February 2020, HLS launched Vascepa in Canada.
-However, if HLS Therapeutics is not able to effectively commercialize Vascepa in Canada through effective pricing (initially and over time) or otherwise we may not be able to generate revenue from the sale of Vascepa in Canada.
+In February 2020, HLS launched VASCEPA in Canada, with strong initial uptake before the impact of COVID-19 pandemic.
+In July PMPRB confirmed VASCEPA price is compliant with current guidelines, and CADTH recommended reimbursement for VASCEPA in Canada in secondary prevention population.
+However, if HLS Therapeutics is not able to effectively commercialize VASCEPA in Canada through effective pricing (initially and over time) or otherwise we may not be able to generate revenue from the sale of VASCEPA in Canada.

-If our efforts to partner for the commercialization of Vascepa in Europe do not meet expectations, for example, we could choose to launch Vascepa on our own in Europe, assuming a regulatory approval.
-Such a launch would be a complex undertaking for a company that has not launched a product in Europe and could add significant risk of execution to our successful development of Vascepa in Europe.
+Our efforts to launch VASCEPA on our own in Europe, assuming a regulatory approval, is a complex undertaking for a company that has not launched a product in Europe and could be subject to significant risks of execution to our successful development of VASCEPA in Europe.

 We have limited experience working with partners outside the United States to develop and market our products in non-U.S. jurisdictions.
-In order for our partners to market and sell Vascepa in any country outside of the United States for any indication, it will be necessary to obtain regulatory approval from the appropriate regulatory authorities.
+In order for our partners to market and sell VASCEPA in any country outside of the United States for any indication, it will be necessary to obtain regulatory approval from the appropriate regulatory authorities.
 The requirements and timing for regulatory approval, which may include conducting clinical trials, vary widely from country to country and may in some cases be different than or more rigorous than requirements in the United States.
-Any failure by us or our partners to obtain approval for Vascepa in non-U.S. jurisdictions in a timely manner may limit the commercial success of Vascepa and our ability to grow our revenues.
+Any failure by us or our partners to obtain approval for VASCEPA in non-U.S. jurisdictions in a timely manner may limit the commercial success of VASCEPA and our ability to grow our revenues.